TRouR/dea_wilcoxon_tp53/README.md

 - **Same statistical test**: two-sample MWW, per-gene NAs are discarded.
 - **Same eligibility rule**: gene tested only if **≥3** non-missing values in **each** group.
 - **Outputs**: left (`Mut < WT`), right (`Mut > WT`), and two-sided p-values.
-- **R vs Gitools differences**: expect **minor numeric jitter** from implementation details (NA/constant-row filtering, tie/continuity corrections in Wilcoxon, two-sided construction, and BH ordering).
+- **R vs Gitools differences**: may expect **minor numeric jitter** from implementation details (NA/constant-row filtering, tie/continuity corrections in Wilcoxon, two-sided construction, and BH ordering).
-- **Why “BH over tested genes” (default)?** It controls FDR on the set of **actual decisions** and avoids over-penalizing by including untestable genes.
+- **BH over tested genes**: It controls FDR on the set of **actual decisions** and avoids over-penalizing by including untestable genes.

 ---